 In addition to our Statement of Mission, Platt College also believes in five fundamental core values essential to daily operations of the College: diversity, excellence in the learning process, ethics and integrity, personal development, and community.
 Under the guise of ethics and integrity, Platt College actively reports and discloses all rates dealing with placement, median loan debt, median title IV, and institutional financing plans.
 Platt College’s median loan debt rate, private loan debt rate, and institutional loan rate is listed below.

-The yearly (2016) NCLEX-RN Pass Rate for Platt College as reported by the Colorado Board of Nursing is 86.89%.
-The 86.89% is based on the year-to-date report for 2016 with 61 graduates tested.
+7. The year to date (01/01/18 through 06/30/18) NCLEX-RN Pass Rate for Platt College as reported by the Colorado Board of Nursing is 81.48%.
+The 81.48% is based on a calendar year-to-date report for 2018 with 27 graduates tested.